English & Literacy

 Would you like to learn more?
 Take a look at The Ontario Curriculum, Grades 9 and 10: English, 2007 (Revised) and The Ontario Curriculum, Grades 11 and 12: English, 2007 (Revised).

-Literacy and the OSSLT
+Literacy and OSSLT

 Literacy skills are included in the expectations for all subjects.
 Each subject provides opportunities for students to develop their literacy skills, often in specialized ways.
 We work to ensure that students know the subject-specific vocabulary and terminology needed to understand, communicate, and create in the disciplines they study.